 What’s not to like about startups?
-Picture a bunch of young people working from their parents’ garage just to impress that one venture capitalist some day in the future.
+Picture a bunch of young people working from their parent’s garage just to impress that one venture capitalist someday in the future.
 Full of creative energy, passion, and purpose.
 Ready to live the dream.
 Young CEOs and startup founders are the new rock stars.
 Retiring by age 40 is considered the ultimate success.
-Since the start of this century, companies of all sizes have been carried away by the romance of the startup company.
-By the year 2010, large billion-dollar companies where relentlessly searching for golden-nugget startups to acquire – either as a catalyst to modernize their business or simply for the sake of marketing.
+Since the start of this century, companies of all sizes have been carried away by the romance of the startup company driving radical innovation.
+By the year 2010, large billion-dollar companies were relentlessly searching for golden-nugget startups to acquire – either as a catalyst to modernize their business or simply for the sake of marketing.

 Startup versus Corporate

 So, is the startup dead?
 I sincerely hope not.
 The economy will once again shift up a gear and our world will change even more rapidly.
 What type of company is better suited for the next rollercoaster ride than an agile startup?
 We need energetic startups more than ever to create the future we want to live in.
 But I do believe startups will have a more difficult time selling to large corporates if they cannot find a solution to the problem of long-term trustworthiness and solvability.